-The week of March 24 we will provide a "Leverage Inventory" to each student based on feedback provided by ~ 10 people they have worked with.
+We will devote one full class to discussing and analyzing a personalized report on your negotiation approach and style.
+We will provide a "Leverage Inventory" to each student based on feedback provided by ~10 people they have worked with.
 This inventory reflects a person's use of various influence tactics.
 In doing so, the instrument provides a way to tie together many of the concepts we discuss in the course.

 The Leverage Inventory is based on research going back to French and Raven's seminal work on sources of authority.
-Over the last four years we have refined the instrument based on course material and empirical results from Executive and Daytime MBA classes.
+This instrument has been refined based on course material and empirical results from Executive and Daytime MBA classes at several leading business schools.